nurxan02/Project/README.md

-# Project
+# Project Layout
-This is Front-End Project Layout
+### This is Front-End Project Layout

+This layout consist of SASS, Plugins, JSON configuration, HTML, CSS(compressed and indexed), Roboto and Artful Beaty fonts, .gitignore file etc.